Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/workflowtasks.md

 ### Hiding a Task

-A task can be hidden.
+A task can be hidden so that its not in the default list